Physician assistant: Scope of practice (US)

-Employment
+Employment (US)

 The first employer of PAs was the then-Veterans Administration, known today as the Department of Veterans Affairs.
 Today it is the largest single employer of PAs, employing nearly 2,000.

 According to the AAPA, as of 2020 there are more than 148,560 certified PAs in the United States, up from 115,547 in 2016.

 Money magazine, in conjunction with Salary.com, listed the PA profession as the "fifth best job in America" in May 2006, based both on salary and job prospects, and on an anticipated 10-year job growth of 49.65%.
 In 2010, CNN Money rated the physician assistant career as the number two best job in America.

 In 2012, Forbes rated the physician assistant degree as the number one master's degree for jobs.

 In 2015, Glassdoor rated physician assistant as the number one best job in America.

-In 2021, US News & World Report rated physician assistant as the number one best job in America.
+In 2021, U.S. News & World Report rated physician assistant as the number one best job in America.

 The US Department of Labor Bureau of Labor Statistics report on PAs states, "...Employment of physician assistants is projected to grow 37 percent from 2016 to 2026, much faster than the average for all occupations..."
 This is due to several factors, including an expanding health care industry, an aging baby-boomer population, concerns for cost containment, and newly implemented restrictions to shorten physician resident work hours.

 In the 2008 AAPA census, 56 percent of responding PAs worked in physicians' offices or clinics and 24 percent were employed by hospitals.
 The remainder were employed in public health clinics, nursing homes, schools, prisons, home health care agencies, and the United States Department of Veterans Affairs Fifteen percent of responding PAs work in counties classified as non-metropolitan by Economic Research Service of the United States Department of Agriculture; approximately 17% of the US population resides in these counties.

 For PAs in primary care practice, malpractice insurance policies with $100,000–300,000 in coverage can cost less than $600 per year; premiums are higher for PAs in higher-risk specialties.

-Compensation
+Compensation (US)

 According to Bureau of Labor Statistics, in 2020 the median pay for physician assistants working full-time was $115,390 per year or $55.48 per hour, and the highest 10 percent earned more than $162,470.
 Physician assistants in emergency medicine, dermatology, and surgical subspecialties may earn up to $200,000 per year.